AmitayAbudy/homebridge-pioneer-SC-LX88/README.md

 ## Release Notes

 ### v0.8.2
-* Fized the creation of the input visibility file
+* Fixed functionality for the Pioneer SC-LX88

 ### v0.8.1